intrinsic-ai/sdk-ros/intrinsic_sdk_cmake/docker_images/README.md

   .
 ```

-Note that if you want to build it off of a different tag of the source image, you'll need to change the `TAG` argument.
+Note that if you want to build it off of a different tag of the base image, you'll need to change the `TAG` argument.

 #### (Optional) push to local container registry